Arktische/pslab_site/content/home/welcome.md

         <div class="section-subheading">Introduction</div>
         <p><strong>Pivot Lab</strong> was established at HUST, 2021.
 Our members consist of self-motivated students from different
-        information disciplines at HUST from ECE/CS/AIA department, aiming to build an interest-driven research group especially for undergradutes.</p><p>Our Lab has several IGs(Interest Groups) and driven by our undergraduta members and advisors(usually senior students or experienced graduates).
+        information disciplines at HUST from ECE/CS/AIA department, aiming to build an interest-driven research group especially for undergraduates.</p><p>Our Lab has several IGs(Interest Groups) and driven by our undergraduates and advisors(usually senior students or experienced graduates).
 We keep exploring the frontiers in computer science and make things happen!</p>
     </div>